SupeRuier/awesome-active-learning/subfields/batch_mode.md

 The instance selection could be directly revealed from the optimization result.

 The optimization objective for the batch selection could be:
--  Directly minimize the loss or the expected variance after querying.
+-  The loss or the expected variance after querying.
--  The constrain of distribution of the batch selection set and a corresponding target set.
+-  The discrepancy of distributions (the batch selection set and a corresponding target set).

 Works:
 - [Discriminative batch mode active learning [2008, NIPS]](http://papers.nips.cc/paper/3295-discriminative-batch-mode-active-learning):